 Increase career self-awareness through effective goal setting and decision-making

 Demonstrate effective written and verbal communication through resume/cv and cover letter development, and networking and interviewing

-Develop knowledge of career-related opportunities and resources on and off campus
+Develop knowledge of career and research-related opportunities and resources on and off-campus

 Increase self-confidence in applying for internships, jobs, and post-baccalaureate education

 Engage with like-minded peers to develop career self-confidence in relation to identity and background

 How to Apply | Spring 2021

 Application Criteria: Interest in developing and enhancing professional development.

 Program Incentives: As an incentive for full participation, participants will receive a gift card of $250.00 to Kohl’s Department Store and a certificate of achievement.